Full question:

 Answer:

-A "boundary" is pretty much the same thing as a lot line and is the marking or dividing line between two parcels of land.
+A lot line, also known as a boundary, is the dividing line between two parcels of land.
+It marks the extent of property ownership.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.